orill/orill/docs/techfeatures.rst

 The DIAG method uses diagonalization of the evolution matrix, which is somehow equivalent to the Bateman/TTA method.
 If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
 Then, computing nuclides at numerous time steps is very easy.
-Pure decay matrix are often diagonalizable.
+Pure decay matrix are diagonalizable.
-Unfortunately, burn-up matrix with loops in transmutation chains are not.
+Unfortunately, burn-up matrix have loops in transmutation chains due to neutron absorbtion and are not diagonalizable.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine